Bhiksuni Dr. Long Yun

 USA

 Bhiksuni Dr. Long Yun is a spiritual care counselor at Stanford Hospital, California, USA.
-She is also a Buddhist practitioner, and a Buddhist scholar with a Ph.D. degree in Religious Studies.
-Quite wonderfully, she is the first internationally-born Buddhist to become a Board Certificated Chaplain (BCC) through the Association of Professional Chaplains in the United States of America
+She is also a Buddhist practitioner and a Buddhist scholar with a Ph.D. degree in Religious Studies.
+She is the first internationally-born Buddhist to become a Board Certificated Chaplain (BCC) through the Association of Professional Chaplains, USA.